Looking for a gorgeous pewter color?

 Let’s chat about the color pewter and a few other neutral paint colors.

 BENJAMIN MOORE REVERE PEWTER: A POPULAR PEWTER PAINT COLOR

 I’m SO glad you guys are finding these posts on interior wall paint colors helpful.

 I got a lot of great feedback on my recent post on Benjamin Moore’s Chantilly Lace.

-So, today I thought I’d feature another popular neutral wall paint color – Benjamin Moore Revere Pewter.
+So, today I thought I’d feature another great option for your home, a paint color with cool tones – Benjamin Moore Pewter.

 If you’re in the market for a pale gray color with warm undertones, this could be the one!

 Revere Pewter In Natural Light Vs. Artificial Light